nathandpeterson/fib-docker/README.md

 It will be deployed to AWS Elastic Beanstalk using Travis CI and Dockerhub.

+For development, I wrote a .travis.yml file that builds the docker images, runs tests, and pushes the images up to docker hub.

+I used AWS Elastic Beanstalk multi-container deployment and wrote a Dockerrun.aws.json file that maps the containers in the docker-compose.yml to the AWS environment.
+The Dockerrun file pulls the images from Docker Hub so that I don't have to build them in the production enviroment.

+I set up a Postgres service with AWS RDS.

 I built this following Stephen Grider's Udemy tutorial on Docker and Kubernetes: https://www.udemy.com/docker-and-kubernetes-the-complete-guide